cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * Process manager, main(); according to resource config, decide how many each of above 4 process instance existing and manager DDOS. * Infinite for loop B. Collect votings from chain peers to discover the chainid's safety state root. (single thread func).

 ## App UI 界面
-leading function
-* One big button, uppon open: 1. create seeding blockchain 2. airdrop or seeding friends.
-3. upload a file

 ```
 // 建立区块链，发币邀请，上传
 1. Own a blockchain with 1 million coins to build a community for video and files sharing.
 2. Send coins to friends.  // get their video previews and 2% automatically on the followed friends.
 3. Seeding files to keep ads free. // next step upload to a new seeding chain or existing chain.
 ```
-* Data dashboard:  upload - download = free download data amount, more than 1G, wifi only. "seeding to increase data"
+* Data dashboard:  upload - download = free download data amount, more than 10G, wifi only. "seeding to increase data"

 ### Community 社区
 - follow chain, first layer